Rokuem/typed-vuex-store/readme.md

 ## V1 Changes

 - Added tests
-- Fixed namespaced modules logic
+- Fixed namespaced modules logic.
-- Fixed Promise type for actions
+- Fixed Promise type for actions.
-- Fixed typing of submodules
+- Fixed typing of submodules.
 - Adjusted the `store.mutations.module.mutation` format to `store.module.mutations.mutation` to make it easier to use (same thing for state, actions and getters).
-- Modules are accessed directly from the store now
+- Modules are accessed directly from the store now.

 ## V1.1 Changes

-- Improve tests
+- Improve tests.
-- Add better payload resolution
+- Add better payload resolution.
+- Fix typos in the documentation.